 Imagine that your girlfriend tells you about how she used to sit and read under her favorite tree as a little girl, dreaming about the day when she would become a princess bride.

 She describes how it used to "sing to her" (auditory) when the sunlight danced across the facets (visual) and how that memory warms her heart (kinesthetic).
-Now, imagine the look on her face when she experiences the same thing when you propose.

 The Significance of Sparkle Factor:

 The sparkle factor of a diamond engagement ring contributes to the significance.
 After all, there is something magical about seeing your diamond dance in the moonlight and sparkle like the sun.

 Watching how your diamond engagement ring plays with the light can be mesmerizing.
 And I've seen a lot of women just sitting there moving their fingers and enjoying how their diamond sparkles.

 For this reason, the sparkle factor of the diamond should be your primary concern.
 Although that may be true, most people focus more on carat weight, color, and clarity.